 Tatiana was born in Belarus.
 She studied musicology at the Mogilev Rimsky-Korsakov Music College and composition at the Moscow Tchaikovsky Conservatory with Yuri Kasparov.

-Tatiana Gerasimenok is a winner and commissioned composer for creating a piece for Roberto Alonso Trillo (Spain, 2021), Music Theater performance “DARK WEB” in ZiMMT/Leipzig (Germany, 2021), Gotik-Treffe festival in Leipzig (Germany, 2021), Morphosis Ensemble (Barcelona, Spain, 2020), "Ad Libitum 2019/20” project (Baden-Württemberg, Germany, 2020), Ine Vanoeveren within "No Medici" project at the Internationale Ferienkurse für Neue Musik in Darmstadt (Germany, 2018), “Temporality of the Impossible” project (Belgium, England, 2018).
+Tatiana Gerasimenok is a winner and commissioned composer for creating a piece for for JACK Quartet (USA, 2022), Roberto Alonso Trillo (Spain, 2021), Music Theater performence “DARK WEB” in ZiMMT/Leipzig (Germany, 2021), Gotik-Treffe festival in Leipzig (Germany, 2021), Morphosis Ensemble (Barcelona, Spain, 2020), "Ad Libitum 2019/20” project (Baden-Württemberg, Germany, 2020), Ine Vanoeveren within "No Medici" project at the Internationale Ferienkurse für Neue Musik in Darmstadt (Germany, 2018), “Temporality of the Impossible” project (Belgium, England, 2018).
 She is a winner of the “New Music Generation 2019” composition competition (Kazakhstan, 2019), “Samal” composition competition (Kazakhstan, 2018), the Seventh International Composition Competition of the Moscow Tchaikovsky Conservatory (Russia, 2015).
 Her works were presented on the Pulsar CISM radio in Montreal (Canada, 2018), at the exhibition of graphic scores “Sound Graphics” at the National library of Russia in St. Petersburg (Russia, 2018, 2020).

 At the beginning of her studies, she took lessons from Brian Ferneyhough, Pierluigi Billone, Mark Andre, Claus-Steffen Mahnkopf, Beat Furrer, Alvin Lucier, Tristan Murail, Peter Ablinger, Heinz Holliger, and others.